archanags001/AI-Report-Generator/README.md

 - **Conditional Edges**
   Conditional edges enable dynamic decision-making.
 For example, the system can decide whether to generate visualizations or proceed directly to insight extraction, depending on the analysis plan.

-> This architecture promotes clarity, simplifies debugging, and provides a flexible foundation for future enhancements.
-New agents can be added or existing ones modified without overhauling the system.

 ---